-You can temporarily deregister a vehicle on Your Page if you are not going to use it for a period of time.
+You can deregister and re-register a vehicle yourself on Your Page whenever you wish.

 If you have a seasonal vehicle or other vehicle that you will not be using for a period of time, you can save the cost of insurance and motor insurance tax by having the vehicle temporarily deregistered.
 A deregistered vehicle also does not need to undergo mandatory roadworthiness tests.